-We all scoffed when “Real Housewives of New York” star LuAnn de Lesseps released a single in 2010 called “Money Can’t Buy You Class.”
+We rolled our eyes when “Real Housewives of New York” star LuAnn de Lesseps released a single in 2010 called “Money Can’t Buy You Class.”
 While the song was, to be sure, utterly laughable (if a teeny-tiny bit catchy), it turns out the countess might have been onto something—especially when it comes to fashion.
 We hate to break it to you ladies, but money can’t buy you style either.

 Obviously, anyone with a credit card can look fashionable.
 Very few people though—credit cards or not—can be considered women of genuine style.
 Take someone like Kim Kardashian.
 The reality star has gone from no style to constantly stepping out in high-fashion outfits that even top editors are itching to copy.
 She looks good, sure, but there’s something about her transformation that screams “I understand fashion now, everyone!” as opposed to an organic shift in how she—and she alone—wants to present herself to the world.